The applicant must have certified that:

 - Applications entering the national stage under the Patent Cooperation Treaty as set forth in 35 U.S.C.
 371.

-Your patent application must be complete under 37 CFR 1.51 no later than the date the petition to make special under this program is filed.
-That is, your application must include:
+Your patent application must have been complete under 37 CFR 1.51 no later than the date the petition to make special under this program was filed.
+That is, your application must have included:

 - A specification,